I am a creative interdisciplinary researcher with product and project manager skillset.

 I am committed to create, and collaborate on meaningful projects related to environmental health and security.

 I work at the intersection of biotechnology, design, and environmental justice.
-With a background project management, I’m currently pursuing a degree at NYU Tandon School of ENgineering where I collaborate with Living interface laboratory as a Fulbright Scholar.
+With a background in project management, I recently got a Master of Science degree at NYU Tandon School of Engineering, as a member of the Living Interface laboratory I am contributing to research related to bioremediating hydrogel, and I lead research around LAMP-PCR based biosensor for heavy metal contamination.

 I focus on the role of emerging biotechnologies in shaping sustainable futures.

-My recent work explores synthetic biology, bioinformatics, and environmental monitoring, especially through community-driven research.
+My work explores synthetic biology, bioinformatics, and environmental monitoring, especially through community-driven research.

 I am a lifelong learner, asking questions, and discovering new things about the world.
-I believe in the importance of building a dialogue between science and society, as well as that is important to spread passion for science and pursue responsible research.
+I believe in the importance of building a dialogue between science and society, as well as importance to spread passion for science and pursue responsible research.